Smallfoot

-Smallfoot is a 2018 American computer-animated musical comedy film co-produced by Warner Animation Group and Zaftig Films, and distributed by Warner Bros.
+Smallfoot is a 2018 American animated musical comedy film produced by Warner Animation Group and Zaftig Films, and distributed by Warner Bros.
 Pictures.
-Based on the unpublished children's book Yeti Tracks by Sergio Pablos, the film was co-written and directed by Karey Kirkpatrick, and stars the voices of Channing Tatum, James Corden, Zendaya, Common, LeBron James, Gina Rodriguez, Danny DeVito, Yara Shahidi, Ely Henry and Jimmy Tatro.
+Based on the unpublished children's book Yeti Tracks by Sergio Pablos, the film was co-written and directed by Karey Kirkpatrick, and stars the voices of Channing Tatum, James Corden, Zendaya, Common, LeBron James, Gina Rodriguez, Danny DeVito, Yara Shahidi, Ely Henry, and Jimmy Tatro.
 The plot follows a tribe of Himalayan Yeti who come across a human being, with each species thinking the other was just a myth.

 Smallfoot was theatrically released in the United States on September 28, 2018.
-It received a mostly positive reception from critics and grossed over $214 million at the box office.
+It received generally positive reviews from critics and grossed $214 million at the box office.